ArtZero-io/backend/README.md

 ## Introduction

-This is the Backend code to
+This is the Backend code to serve ArtZero NFT Marketplace

 ## Code